 School Exams - Junior Yr 9 & 10

-During the year the Juniors will sit a mid-year and an end of year examination in each of their subjects.
-The purpose of this internal assessment is to monitor pupil progress and assist teachers with report writing.
+Juniors will sit an end of year examination in each of their core subjects.
+The purpose of this internal assessment is to monitor pupil progress and achievement.

 End of topic tests will also occur, but this is up to individual departments.

-Years 9 and 10 students will also sit an Asttle and a Midyis test - dates will be advised by the Year Level Dean.
+Years 9 and 10 students will also sit an Asttle test - at the beginning and end of the year.

 School Exams - Senior Yr 11, 12, 13